Skip to content

 When to use which type?

-Level Name Addo Sign Recommended Use
+Level Name Addo Sign Typical Use

-ES Electronic Signature Touch-signing
+SES Simple Electronic Signature Touch-signing

 OK button